 You can do this as simply as stacking Pyrex containers on top of the rack that comes with your Instant Pot.
 I use these 3-cup Pyrex rectangle dishes.
 Instead of using the lids, I covered the tops with foil and stacked them like plus signs.
 I was able to fit 3 in at a time.

 I was able to get some stackable stainless steel containers that even had an insert rack.
-At first there was only one, but now Amazon has a few.
+At first there was only one, but now Amazon has a few that are made with quality stainless steel.

-These also fit in a 6-quart Instant Pot: InstaPot 6 Qt Steamer Basket 1 is the stack n’ cook and my new favorite, InstaPot 6 Qt Steamer Basket 2, 6 Qt Steamer Basket 3, and 6 Qt Steamer Basket 4.
+These are some I like that fit in a 6-quart Instant Pot: InstaPot 6 Qt Steamer Basket 1 is the stack n’ cook and my new favorite, InstaPot 6 Qt Steamer Basket 2, 6 Qt Steamer Basket 3, and 6 Qt Steamer Basket 4.

 Slow Cook in Your Instant Pot